WestpacCXTeam/GUI-source/icons/README.md

 [WBG](http://westpaccxteam.github.io/GUI-icons/tests/WBC/) |
 [BT](http://westpaccxteam.github.io/GUI-icons/tests/BT/)

 > This library of icons is intended for use across all of our brands and user interfaces.
 They are designed to aid navigation and legibility.
-The use of
-> icons purely as page embellishment is not recommended and in some cases will be off brand.
-These icons are implemented as scalable vector graphics (SVGs)
-> with PNG fallbacks for older browsers.
-Using SVGs ensures the highest quality rendering on all devices, allows us to style the icons using code and also
-> complies with AA accessibility requirements.
+The use of icons purely as page embellishment is not recommended and in some cases will be off brand.
+These icons are implemented as scalable vector graphics (SVGs) with PNG fallbacks for older browsers.
+Using SVGs ensures the highest quality rendering on all devices, allows us to style the icons using code and also complies with WCAG AA accessibility requirements.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------